Jhongert/GifTastic/README.md

-# GifTastic
+# My Gifs
-GifTastic is a dynamic responsive web page that populates with gifs of your choice from the GIPHY API.
+MyGifs is a dynamic responsive web page that populates with gifs of your choice from the GIPHY API.

 ![App image](https://github.com/Jhongert/GifTastic/blob/master/assets/images/app.jpeg?raw=true)